 Dr. Hayashi was one of the sixteen teachers training by Usui Sensei.
 He was a retired naval officer and a medical doctor, still on reserve status.
 Dr. Hayashi received his Reiki Master's training in 1925 and became Dr. Mikao Usui's successor, the second Reiki Grand Master in the line of tradition.
 He ran a Reiki clinic in Tokyo until 1940, where unusually severe cases could be treated with Reiki being applied "round the clock".
 It was to his clinic that Mrs. Hawayo Takata was directed in 1935.
 It is said that Dr. Chujiro Hayashi was the last Reiki Master trained by Dr. Usui.

-In the year 1938, Dr. Hayashi visited Hawaii where he initiated Mrs. Hawayo Takata to Reiki Teacher's degree and announced that she was one of the thirteen Reiki Masters trained by him.
+In the year 1938, Dr. Hayashi visited Hawaii where he initiated Mrs. Hawayo Takata to Reiki Teacher's degree and announced that she was one of the 13 Reiki Masters (some books say 17) trained by him.
 Later Mrs. Hawayo Takata became Dr. Hayashi's successor and spread Reiki in the West.
 The effects of the Second World War and the death of Dr. Hayashi on May 10, 1941, put an end to his work.
 According to another version, correct year of death of Dr. Chujiro is 1940.

 Mrs. Hawayo Takata